djedi-knight/react-admin-apps/README.md

-# react-admin-demos
+# react-admin-apps
-Demo applications using the react-admin framework
+A coolection of applications using the react-admin framework